Strip washing nappies is seen as a big job, but it doesn’t have to be. Follow this guide and you’ll soon find out how to strip wash nappies!

 Why do people strip nappies?

-As a principle you shouldn’t need to cut up nappies from paper.
-This doesn’t constitute the regular wash.
-So when you really need these it is important to tweak your every day cleaning routine also.
 If your nappy leaks, check that your child’s elastic is still tightly attached around their legs.
-You can also check absorbency immediately by holding nappy under a dripping tap and see whether the water goes down (all okay) or beads and rolls (times to strip) Will absorbibility be improved?
-Most likely culprits would be barrier-based creams and fabric softeners.
-The best solution is to use barrier cream.
+You can also check absorbency immediately by holding a clean nappy under a dripping tap and see whether the water goes down in to the absorbent core (all okay) or beads and rolls off (time to consider a strip wash)

 After stripping: avoid repeating!